Sulfur lamp: History

 The technology was conceived by engineer Michael Ury, physicist Charles Wood and their colleagues in 1990.
 With support from the United States Department of Energy, it was further developed in 1994 by Fusion Lighting of Rockville, Maryland, a spinoff of the Fusion UV division of Fusion Systems Corporation.
 Its origins are in microwave discharge light sources used for ultraviolet curing in the semiconductor and printing industries.
 The Fusion UV division was later sold to Spectris plc, and the rest of Fusion Systems was later acquired by the Eaton Corporation.
 Only two production models were developed, both with similar specifications: the Solar 1000 in 1994 and the Light Drive 1000 in 1997, which was a refinement of the previous model.
 Production of these lamps ended in 1998.
 Fusion Lighting closed its Rockville, MD location in early 2002-February 2003, after consuming approximately $90 million in venture capital.
 Their patents were licensed to the LG Group.
-The Internet Archive has a copy of Fusion Lighting's defunct website.
-Their lamps were installed in more than one hundred facilities worldwide, but many of them have already been removed.
+Their lamps were installed in more than one hundred facilities worldwide, but many of them have since been removed.

 In 2001, Ningbo Youhe New Lighting Source Co., Ltd, in Ningbo, China, produced its own sulfur lamp version.
-The company's website is no longer online and may be out of business, but information on these lamps is available from its archived copy at the Internet Archive.

-In 2006, LG Electronics began production of its sulfur lamps, called Plasma Lighting System (PLS).
+In 2006, LG Electronics began production of its sulfur lamps, called Plasma Lighting System].
 Sulfur lamps were produced in the 2010s by Hive Lighting as the Wasp 1000.
 It can be identified by the mesh that surrounds the glass bulb.
 It was later discontinued.